Georgia Supreme Court Declares Medical Malpractice Caps Unconstitutional

 Georgia medical patients put their trust in their doctors to ensure that they are receiving proper quality care, and it is the responsibility of medical professionals to provide it.
 However, this is not always the case.
 There have been countless incidents of medical malpractice in Georgia, but now, victims can be assured of being closer to obtaining the compensation they deserve.

 If you or a loved one has been the victim of negligent medical care, you may be entitled to legal action.
 The trusted Atlanta medical malpractice attorneys of The Law Offices of Wayne Grant, P.C., have years of experience with various types of medical malpractice and will work towards recovering fair compensation for you.
 Wayne Grant is one of the small number of attorneys in the nation who hold Board Certification in Medical Malpractice Law.
 Mr. Grant’s certification was granted by the American Board of Professional Liability Attorneys (the only board sanctioned in professional liability by the American Bar Association).
-To learn more about your legal rights, contact us for a consultation at 866-249-5513 or 404-995-3955.
+To learn more about your legal rights, contact us for a consultation at 404-995-3955.

 Contact us today for a free and comprehensive case evaluation.